sandhya29-m/Candidate-Data-Transformer/README.md

 # Candidate Data Transformer

 A production-oriented Candidate Data Transformer designed for recruiter and HR workflows.

 The application ingests candidate information from multiple structured and unstructured sources, normalizes the data, detects duplicate candidates, merges records into canonical profiles, calculates confidence scores, tracks provenance, validates the output, and presents the results through a Streamlit-based Applicant Tracking System (ATS) dashboard.

----
+The project demonstrates how modern recruitment systems can consolidate fragmented candidate information into a single, reliable candidate profile while maintaining explainability and deterministic processing.

 ## Features